-Spanning the majority of the Arabian Peninsula, Saudi Arabia is the largest country in the Middle East and the second-largest country in the Arab region, with an area of approximately 2,150,000 km2.
-Saudi Arabia is the only country with a coastline along both the Red Sea and the Persian Gulf, and most of its terrain consists of arid deserts, lowlands, steppe and mountains.
+Spanning the majority of the Arabian Peninsula, Saudi Arabia is the largest country in the Middle East and the second-largest country in the Arab region, with an area of approximately 2,150,000 km.
+Most of Saudi Arabia's terrain consists of arid deserts, lowlands, steppe and mountains.
 Its capital and largest city is Riyadh, with Mecca and Medina serving as important cultural and religious centres.